kprokofi/light-weight-face-anti-spoofing/README.md

 ```bash
 python conversion_checker.py --config <path to config>; --spf_model_torch <path to torch model> --spf_model_openvino <path to OpenVINO model>;
 ```
 You will see the mean difference (L1 metric distance) on the first and second predicted class.
-If it's 10e-6 or less than it's all good.
+If it's 10e-6 or less then it's all good.

 ## Demo
 ![demo.png](./demo/demo.png)